eyaadh/megadlbot_oss/README.md

 ```
 f.
 Save the file and close it, also start the `MongoDB Server (MongoDB)` service that we stopped at services.msc

+2. Installation of ffmpeg:
+a.
+Ubuntu: `apt install -y ffmpeg`.
+b.
+Windows: A full documentation of how to is [here](https://www.wikihow.com/Install-FFmpeg-on-Windows).